 How does SASB define what goes into sector questionnaires?

 SASB themselves have said: “SASB standards focus on financially material issues because our mission is to help businesses around the world report on the sustainability topics that matter most to their investors” You can find the relevant sector for you using SASB’s Sustainable Industry Classification System® (SICS®) at https://www.sasb.org/find-your-industry/

 How big does a company need to be before it needs software to report GHG emissions?

 Each company is different and the need for sustainability software to help manage GHG emissions will depend on:

 (2) the complexity of the business in terms of scope and boundaries and

 (3) the internal resources and knowledge available.
 While companies with a few sites in one country may be comfortable using spreadsheet tools to carry out their GHG assessments, data efficiencies and accuracies often become a key driver for more complex companies moving to an online system.

 Any recommendations on data points to use to run climate scenarios in a company?

 Climate scenario analysis can involve a wide range of data areas and analytical approaches.
-Examples of business related parameters include energy demand, price of products/services, supply chain interruption, technology advancements and policy change.
-Further details, including a number of existing tools and data sets, is available on the TCFD Knowledge Hub.
+Examples of business-related parameters include energy demand, price of products/services, supply chain interruption, technology advancements and policy change.
+Further details, including a number of existing tools and data sets, are available on the TCFD Knowledge Hub.